tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 If the `alpn` key is present, it provides a hint for the Application-Layer Protocol Negotiation (ALPN) {{!ALPN=RFC7301}} protocol identifiers associated with this server.
 For HTTP proxies, this can indicate if the proxy supports HTTP/3, HTTP/2, etc.

+The value of `ech` provides information for constructing Encrypted Client Hello {{ECH}} when TLS encapsulation is used for proxy communication.

 When a PvD that contains the `proxies` key is fetched from a known proxy using the method described in {{proxy-pvd}} the proxies list describes